yonkahlon/Zenject/README.md

 ## <a id="game-object-bind-methods"></a>Game Object Bind Methods

-For bindings that create new game objects (eg. FromComponentInNewPrefab or FromGameObject) there are also two extra bind methods
+For bindings that create new game objects (eg. FromComponentInNewPrefab or FromGameObject) there are also two extra bind methods.

 * **WithGameObjectName** = The name to give the new Game Object associated with this binding.

     ```csharp
     Container.Bind<Foo>().FromComponentInNewPrefabResource("Some/Path/Foo").WithGameObjectName("Foo1");
-    Container.Bind<Foo>().FromGameObject().WithGameObjectName("Foo2");
+    Container.Bind<Foo>().FromNewComponentOnNewGameObject().WithGameObjectName("Foo1");
     ```

 * **UnderTransformGroup(string)** = The name of the transform group to place the new game object under.
 This is especially useful for factories, which can be used to create many copies of a prefab, so it can be nice to have them automatically grouped together within the scene heirarchy.